Grabenkind/OpenProductManager/DOC/Documentation.md

 To test this you can check the file with DB Browser (https://sqlitebrowser.org/).

 ![Image 6](IMG/6.png)
-*Image 6: View product in database*
+*Image 6: View product from database*